Skip to content

 House and contents insurance

-Combining buildings and contents insurance under one policy from the same provider could make it more convenient if you need to make a claim.
+Combining buildings and contents insurance under one policy from the same provider could make it more convenient if you need to claim.

-A combined buildings and contents insurance policy can often work out cheaper than taking out separate policies.
-But it’s always a good idea to compare house insurance quotes to make sure it’s the right option for you.
+A combined buildings and contents insurance policy can often work out cheaper than taking out separate policies, but not always.
+It’s wise to compare quotes to make sure it’s the right option.

 What does home insurance cover?

-Home insurance covers sudden, unexpected and unforeseen events – such as fire, flood or storm.
-It won’t cover you for things that are predictable, like wear and tear.
+Home insurance covers sudden, unexpected and unforeseen events – such as fire, flooding or storms.
+It won’t cover you for things that are predictable, such as wear and tear.

 What’s typically covered?